 Financial liabilities are designated as either: (i) fair value through profit or loss; or (ii) amortized cost.
 All financial liabilities are classified and subsequently measured at amortized cost except for financial liabilities at FVTPL.
 The classification determines the method by which the financial liabilities are carried on the statement of financial position subsequent to inception and how changes in value are recorded.
-Accounts payable, related parties payable, refundable subscription receipts, convertible debenture and promissory note are classified as other financial liabilities and carried on the statement of financial position at amortized cost.
-Derivative liability is measured at FVTPL.
+Accounts payable and promissory note are classified as other financial liabilities and carried on the statement of financial position at amortized cost.
+Bonus rights and derivative liability is measured at FVTPL.